 “Um-hm, sure ya do.”

-Zabka eyed a car full of girls in his rearview mirror.
+Zabka eyed a car full of girls in his rearview mirror and put on his black Ray-Bans.
 He slowed down to take a closer look and let them pass on his left.
 They were cute and having fun car-dancing to some Janet Jackson song.
-He gave them a friendly wave, which they laughed at and continued on by.
-The car’s bumper had a blue and white UB sticker on it.
+He awarded the girls with a head nod and Magnum gave them a friendly wave.
+The girls laughed back and continued on by.
+The bumper of their car had a blue and white UB sticker on it.

 Bob said, “Oh well, at least you tried.”